elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 end
 ```

-However, If the `identity` function is not strong, then we must fallback to one of the strategies in the previous section.
+However, if the `identity` function is not strong, then we must fallback to one of the strategies in the previous section.

 Another powerful property of strong arrows is that they are composable.
 Let's pick an example from the paper: